anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The voucher informs the pledge which entity it should consider to be its owner.

-This document defines a voucher that is a JSON-encoded instance of the YANG module defined in {{voucher-yang-module}} that has been, by default, CMS signed.
+This document defines a voucher that is a JSON-encoded or CBOR-encoded instance of the YANG module defined in {{voucher-yang-module}} that has been, by default, CMS signed.
+{{cBRSKI}} definies how to encode with CBOR and sign the voucher with {{COSE}}, while {{jBRSKI}} explains how to use {{JWS}} to do JSON signatures.

 This format is described here as a practical basis for some uses (such as in NETCONF), but more to clearly indicate what vouchers look like in practice.
 This description also serves to validate the YANG data model.

-Future work is expected to define new mappings of the voucher to Concise Binary Object Representation (CBOR) (from JSON) and to change the signature container from CMS to JSON Object Signing and Encryption (JOSE) or CBOR Object Signing and Encryption (COSE).
-XML or ASN.1 formats are also conceivable.

-This document defines a media type and a filename extension for the CMS-encoded JSON type.
-Future documents on additional formats would define additional media types.
-Signaling is in the form of a MIME Content-Type, an HTTP Accept: header, or more mundane methods like use of a filename extension when a voucher is transferred on a USB key.
+{{RFC8366}} defined a media type and a filename extension for the CMS-encoded JSON type.
+Which type of voucher is expected is signaled (where possible) in the form of a MIME Content-Type, an HTTP Accept: header, or more mundane methods like use of a filename extension  when a voucher is transferred on a USB key.

 ## Tree Diagram {#voucher-tree-diagram}